 EPA Security Clearance: Completion of a successful background investigation by the Office of Personnel Management (OPM) is required for an applicant to be on-boarded at EPA.

 ORISE Information: This program, administered by ORAU through its contract with the U.S. Department of Energy (DOE) to manage the Oak Ridge Institute for Science and Education (ORISE), was established through an interagency agreement between DOE and EPA.
 Participants do not become employees of EPA, DOE or the program administrator, and there are no employment-related benefits.
 Proof of health insurance is required for participation in this program.
 Health insurance can be obtained through ORISE.

 ORISE offers all ORISE EPA graduate students and Postdocs a free 5 year membership to the National Postdoctoral Association (NPA).

 The successful applicant(s) will be required to comply with Environmental, Safety and Health (ES&H) requirements of the hosting facility, including but not limited to, COVID-19 requirements (e.g. facial covering, physical distancing, testing, vaccination).

 Questions: Please see the FAQ section of our website.
 After reading, if you have additional questions about the application process please email ORISE.EPA.ORD@orau.org and include the reference code for this opportunity.

-The qualified candidate should have received a master's degree in one of the relevant fields, or be currently pursuing a master's degree with completion by December 2020.
-Degree must have been received within five years of the appointment start date.
+The qualified candidate should have received a bachelor's, master's, or doctoral (preferred) degree in one of the relevant fields (e.g. Atmospheric Science, Chemistry).
+Degree must have been received within the past five years.